cjdbarlow/Part-One/cardiac_action_potential.md

   Membrane potential returns to its resting **-85mV**.

 ##Propagation of the Cardiac Action Potential
+Pacemaker cells:
-Pacemaker cells are responsible for automaticity and rhythmicity of the heart.
-The fastest pacemaker is the focus for myocardial conduction, and is typically the SA node.
-Should the SA node fail, the next fastest pacemaker will take over.
-This provides an element of redundancy.
+* Are responsible for automaticity and rhythmicity of the heart
+* The fastest pacemaker is the focus for myocardial conduction
+This is typically the SA node.
+  * Should the SA node fail, the next fastest pacemaker will take over
+  * This provides an element of redundancy

+Conduction pathway:
 * **Atrial Conduction**
   From the SA node, the impulse travels at ~1m.s<sup>-1</sup>, depolarising the atria.

 * **AV node**
   The AV node is the only (normal) site of connection between the atria and ventricles.
+AV nodal cells:
-The AV node transmits with a delay of 0.1s, allowing time for atrial contraction to finish before ventricular contraction begins.
-AV nodal cells have a prolonged refractory period and cannot conduct more than **220** impulses per minute.
+  * Transmits with a delay of 0.1s
+  This allows time for atrial contraction to finish before ventricular contraction begins.
+  * Have a prolonged refractory period and cannot conduct more than **220** impulses per minute

-    The refractory period is prolonged by vagal stimulation, which increases potassium permeability and hyperpolarises the cell.
-Conversely, sympathetic stimulation increases calcium permeability and allows more rapid transmission.
+    * This period is prolonged by vagal stimulation, which increases potassium permeability and hyperpolarises the cell
+    * Conversely, sympathetic stimulation increases calcium permeability and allows more rapid transmission

-    The AV node conducts via three pathways:
+  * Conducts via three pathways:
     * Bachmann Pathway
     Also conducts to the LA.
     * Wenckebach pathway